-A. Time-Reversal Technique
+A. TR Technique

-A typical TR wireless communication system is shown in Fig. 2 [26].
+A typical TR wireless communication system is shown in Fig. 2 [25].
 During the channel probing phase, the transceiver B sends an impulse to the transceiver A, which gets an estimated CSI $\mathbf{h}(t)$ for the multipath channel between A and B. Then, the corresponding TR signature is obtained by time-reversing and conjugating the estimated CSI $\mathbf{h}(t)$ as $\mathbf{g}(t) = \mathbf{h}^(-t)$.
 During the second phase, the transceiver A transmits back $\mathbf{g}(t)$ and generates a spatial-temporal resonance at the transceiver B, by fully collecting and concentrating the energy of multipath channel.
-The TR spatial-temporal resonance can be viewed as the resonance of EM field in response to the environment, also known as the TR focusing effect [23].
+The TR spatial-temporal resonance can be viewed as the resonance of EM field in response to the environment, also known as the TR focusing effect [22].

-As originally investigated in the phase compensation over telephone line [27], TR technique was then extended to the acoustics [28].
-The spatial-temporal resonance of the TR has been proposed as theory and validated through experiments in both acoustic domain and RF domain [29].
-In the RF domain, the property of TR spatial-temporal resonances of EM waves have been studied in [30], [31].
+As originally investigated in the phase compensation over telephone line [26], TR technique was then extended to the acoustics [27].
+The spatial-temporal resonance of the TR has been proposed as theory and validated through experiments in both acoustic domain and RF domain [28].
+In the RF domain, the property of TR spatial-temporal resonances of EM waves have been studied in [29] and [30].
 Moreover, the TR technique relies on two assumptions, i.e., the channel reciprocity and the channel stationarity.
 The channel reciprocity demonstrates the phenomenon that the CSI for both the forward and the backward links is highly correlated, whereas the channel stationarity requires that the CSI remains highly correlated during a certain period.
-Both of the assumptions were validated in [26], [32] and [24], respectively.
+Both of the assumptions were validated in [23], [25], and [31], respectively.

-Fig. 3: Mapping between the CSI logical space and the timereversal space.
+Fig. 3.
+Mapping between the CSI logical space and the TR space.

 In the indoor environment, there exists a large amount of propagation paths for EM signals due to the presence of scatters and reflectors.
 As long as the indoor propagation environment changes, the received multipath profile varies accordingly.
 As demonstrated in Fig. 3, each dot in the CSI logical space represents an indoor event or location, which is uniquely determined by the multipath profile h.
-By taking a time-reverse and conjugate operation over the multipaths, the corresponding TR signatures g are generated and the points in the CSI logical space as marked by "A", "B", and "C" are mapped into the TR space as "A'", "B'", and "C'".
+By taking a time-reverse and conjugate operation over the multipaths, the corresponding TR signatures g are generated and the points in the CSI logical space as marked by "A," "B," and "C" are mapped into the TR space as "A'," "B'," and "C'."
 In the TR space, the similarity between two indoor events or indoor locations is quantified by the strength of TR resonances.
-The definition of TR resonating strength (TRRS) is given in (3), where h_1 and h_2 represent the multipath profiles in the CSI logical space and g_2 is the TR signature in the TR space.
+The definition of TR resonating strength (TRRS) is given in (3), where \mathbf{h}1 and \mathbf{h}2 represent the multipath profiles in the CSI logical space and \mathbf{g}2 is the TR signature in the TR space.
 The higher the TRRS is, the more similar two points are in the TR space.
 Similar events defined by a threshold on TRRS will be treated as a single class in TRIEDS.
-Leveraging the TR technique, a centimeter-level accurate indoor locationing system, named as TRIPS, was proposed in [24].
+Leveraging the TR technique, a centimeter-level accurate indoor locationing system, named as TRIPS, was proposed in [23].
 In TRIPS, each of the indoor physical locations was mapped into a logical location in the TR space and can be easily separated and identified using TRRSs.
 Taking the advantage of the TR space to separate multipath profiles with small differences, TRIEDS is capable of monitoring and detecting different indoor events with a high accuracy.